All students are expected to read, be familiar with, and comply with, the CMU Policy on Academic Integrity.

 Any use of AI (such as ChatGPT) on homework will be classified as cheating.
 A student found to have cheated will be penalized, may fail the class, and may be reported to the university authorities for further discipline.

 Violations of the policy outlined above will be investigated, and may result in zero scores on any assignments brought under suspicion and a report to the university authorities.
 This may also lead to a disciplinary hearing followed by suspension or expulsion from the university.
 In short: don't cheat!
 It isn't worth the risk.

 Each student has 3 grace days available to them during the course of the semester.
 You may use a maximum of one grace day on any assignment, and they are applied automatically.
-To use a grace day on an assignment, submit your work for the assignment by Wednesday at 11:59 PM.
-Autolab may show this as a penalty late day, but don't worry about that since we'll separately count how many grace days you've used.
-If you submit past Wednesday at 11:59 PM or attempt to use a grace day when you have none remaining, then you will get a 0 on the assignment.
+To use a grace day on an assignment, submit your work for the assignment by the day following the deadline at 11:59 PM.
+If you submit past this time or attempt to use a grace day when you have none remaining, then we reserve the right to give a 0 on the assignment.

 Please don't ask for an extension in place of using a grace day.

 (The purpose of grace days is so that you can quickly give yourself a 1-day extension, for any reason you choose.
 This includes out-of-town trips, health issues, lack of time, WiFi problems, car trouble, etc. Grace days are not intended solely as a time-management tool, but a convenient way to give yourself an extension.)

 Any source code that you submit must compile cleanly with an unmodified version of the starter code for that assignment.
 If you submit source code that does not compile cleanly, you will lose a significant amount of credit for that assignment.
 In particular, the TAs will not grade any of your code.